lacework/terraform-kubernetes-agent/README.md

 ## Description

-This is a repository of Terraform code which deploys the Lacework Datacollector as a DaemonSet in an Kubernetes (K8s) cluster.
+This is a repository of Terraform code which deploys the Lacework Datacollector as a DaemonSet in a Kubernetes (K8s) cluster.

 ## Kubernetes